JustinyAhin/okupter/src/pages/blog/the-case-about-astro.md

 <p>
   <link href="https://res.cloudinary.com/segbedji/video/upload/v1655659108/okupter/astro-hydrated-component_w07sdh.webm" rel="prefetch"></link>
   <a href="https://res.cloudinary.com/segbedji/video/upload/v1655659108/okupter/astro-hydrated-component_w07sdh.webm" target="_blank">
-    Link to screen record
+    Link to screen record of the Network tab
   </a>
 </p>

 Notice that as soon as the component becomes visible, Astro injects the necessary JavaScript to make it fully functional (JavaScript from Svelte).

-However, the other pages of the site will remain static, and will never receive this extra JavaScript code, unless the component is added with a client directive.
-This is what makes partial hydration interesting.
-You can make parts of your site dynamic without affecting the performance of other pages.
+However, **the other pages of the site will remain static**, and will never receive this extra JavaScript code, unless the component is added with a client directive.
+This is what makes partial hydration interesting. **You can make parts of your site dynamic without affecting the performance of other pages**.

 _It should be noted, however, that to make hydration possible, Astro, adds a script to the page (to determine when the component to be hydrated meets the criteria specified by the directive)_.